Ex-Federal Police detectives criticize Brazil's 'authoritarian and illegal' Supreme Court

 The Federal Police did not immediately respond to a request for comment.
 The Supreme Court declined to comment.

+Bolsonaro, a former army captain who has long defended Brazil's military dictatorship, trails his leftist rival, ex-president Luiz Inacio Lula da Silva, in polls.

+On July 19, three separate associations of current Federal Police officers released a statement rejecting Bolsonaro's claims, saying they had "total confidence" in Brazil's electoral system and its electronic ballots.

-The current federal police source who passed Reuters the statement was indignant with his former colleagues' comments.
+The current federal police source who passed Reuters the former detectives' statement was indignant.

 "They never arrested anyone in their lives, just the poor and the black," the officer added.